-If you're trying to figure out the best way to cook rice, here's a comparison of steamed rice versus boiled rice.
+If you're trying to figure out the best way to cook rice, here's a comparison of steamed rice, boiled rice and parboiled rice.
 The calories, nutrition and texture vary according to the cooking method.
-Both steamed rice and boiled rice have benefits and drawbacks.

 Rice is a staple food in many countries, according to the Harvard T.H.
 Chan School of Public Health; however, different cuisines cook it differently.
 Steamed rice, which is popular in Chinese cuisine, for example, primarily cooks by absorbing water that has vaporized into steam, resulting in a stickier form of rice.

 Boiled rice, on the other hand, is submerged in water while it cooks.
 Indian, Middle Eastern and Persian cuisines favor basmati rice, which is typically boiled and is both firmer and fluffier when cooked.

 The texture of the rice also depends on the length of the grain; the Harvard T.H.
 Chan School notes that while long-grain rice tends to produce firmer, separated grains of rice, short- and medium-grain varieties of rice tend to produce stickier rice.
 The more starch the rice has, the stickier its consistency when cooked.

 Just 1 cup of steamed rice contains, per the USDA: